 Why study Philosophy at APSU?

+We explore the big questions regarding human existence and the nature of reality.
+We teach rigorous and open-minded analytical and critical thinking skills that are useful in any field or part of life.
 APSU Philosophy classes are usually small, so students get individual attention from their professors.
-The Philosophy Club at Austin Peay is very active and has hosted several debates on campus with nationally-known debaters.
+The Philosophy Club at Austin Peay is very active, meeting to discuss issues and have fun regularly.
+It has hosted debates on campus with nationally-known debaters.

 What will I learn?